emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: baker91.html

+    Garbage collectors must minimize the scarce resources of cache space and off-chip communications bandwidth to optimize performance on modern single-chip computer architectures.
+    Strategies for achieving these goals in the context of copying garbage collection are discussed.
+A multi-processor
+    mutator/collector system is analyzed.
+Finally, the Intel 80860XP architecture is studied.

 * .. _BAKER92A:

   Henry G. Baker.
 1992.  "`Lively Linear Lisp -- 'Look Ma, No Garbage!' <http://home.pipeline.com/~hbaker1/LinearLisp.html>`_".
 ACM.
 SIGPLAN Notices 27, 8 (August 1992), pp. 89--98.

   .. abstract: baker92a.html

+    Linear logic has been proposed as one solution to the problem of garbage collection and providing efficient "update-in-place"
+    capabilities within a more functional language.
+Linear logic conserves accessibility, and hence provides a "mechanical metaphor" which is more appropriate for a distributed-memory parallel processor in which copying is explicit.
+However, linear logic's lack of sharing may introduce significant inefficiencies of its own.

+    We show an efficient implementation of linear logic called "Linear Lisp" that runs within a constant factor of non-linear logic.
+This Linear Lisp allows RPLACX operations, and manages storage as safely as a non-linear Lisp, but does not need a garbage collector.
+Since it offers assignments but no sharing, it occupies a twilight zone between functional languages and imperative languages.
+Our Linear Lisp Machine offers many of the same capabilities as combinator/graph reduction machines, but without their copying and garbage collection problems.

 * .. _BAKER92C: